tldr-pages/tldr/pages/linux/wpctl.md

 # wpctl

-> Tool for managing WirePlumbler, a session and policy manager for PipeWire.
+> Manage WirePlumber, a session and policy manager for PipeWire.
+> Note: you can use the special name `@DEFAULT_SINK@` in place of `id` to operate on the default sink.
 > More information: <https://pipewire.pages.freedesktop.org/wireplumber/>.

 - List all objects managed by WirePlumber: